maxlebedev/maleficer/README.md

         * those walls can be walked through
         * I think this is bc enemies spawn *in* the wall with same pos
     - MenuSelection maybe wants to be reset when moving thru menus
-    - Bombs dealing damage to each other loop and break game
-        * maybe bombs just can't dmg each other
-        * maybe we don't oneshot proc the damage (so, finish death)